quii/learn-go-with-tests/integers.md

 Notice the special format of the comment, `// Output: 6`.
 While the example will always be compiled, adding this comment means the example will also be executed.
 Go ahead and temporarily remove the comment `// Output: 6`, then run `go test`, and you will see `ExampleAdd` is no longer executed.

-To view example documentation, let's take a quick look at `godoc`.
-Run `godoc -http=:6060` and open a web browser to `http://localhost:6060/pkg/`.
-Inside here you'll see a list of all of Go's Standard Library packages, plus Third Party packages you have installed, under which you should see your example documentation for `learn-go-with-tests`.
-Now look under `Integers`, then under `func Add`, then expand `Example` and you should see the example you added for `sum := Add(1, 5)`.
+To view example documentation, let's take a quick look at `pkgsite`.
+Navigate to your project's directory, then run `pkgsite -open .`, which should open a web browser for you, pointing to `http://localhost:8080`.
+Inside here you'll see a list of all of Go's Standard Library packages, plus Third Party packages you have installed, under which you should see your example documentation for `github.com/quii/learn-go-with-tests`.
+Follow that link, and then look under `Integers`, then under `func Add`, then expand `Example` and you should see the example you added for `sum := Add(1, 5)`.

 If you publish your code with examples to a public URL, you can share the documentation of your code at [pkg.go.dev](https://pkg.go.dev/).
 For example, [here](https://pkg.go.dev/github.com/quii/learn-go-with-tests/integers/v2) is the finalised API for this chapter.
 This web interface allows you to search for documentation of standard library packages and third-party packages.